Mathye-Simon/Rock-Paper-Scissors/README(If you want).md

 Now, check if playermove = for example rock and computerMove = scissors player wins, playerScore += 1.
 Tested and it works so I will do the same logic for scissors and paper.
 One problem is that the score resets after each game.

 Polished the code and added logic for other options.
 Turns out I dont even have to compare computerMove and playerMove!
 I figured that since I already know that when playerMove = for eg paper then if computerMove = eg scissors then computer wins.
 So I didnt have to compare I just use that concept for other moves as well!

+Ok now a simple fix for the fact that it resets score after each game, currently it would be to create a loop for a fixed amount of games 5 times.
+Because the loop wont refresh the page we will still have our score!
+So for i = 0; i <= 5; i++; altenatively (in python i would use while i <= 5: i+=1). so while i is less than or = 5 i want it to loop the game each time displaying the result and asking for input.
+Sounds fun!